keboola/xmas-challenge/README.md

 # Keboola Xmas Engineering Challenge

+## The Problem

+When I ask Claude Code for anything Keboola-related, I have to scout documentation and watch over Claude to make sure it knows what it's doing.
+That's backwards - I need Claude Code to be smarter than me.

+When developing with E2B, I downloaded all their documentation and created a skill using [skill-creator](https://github.com/anthropics/skills/tree/main/skills/skill-creator) - then Claude Code suddenly became an E2B expert.
+I want the same effect for Keboola.

-> "A lot of things exist today, but they're scattered, unfinished, naturally aging over time.
-Package it with a bow."
+A lot of work already exists in [keboola/ai-kit](https://github.com/keboola/ai-kit) - but it's scattered, unfinished, naturally aging over time.

+**Your mission: Package it with a bow and deliver to end-users.**

 ---

-## Goal
+## The Goal

 Build a **self-healing knowledge system** for Claude Code + Keboola: